HumberCampusNavigator/HumberCampusNavigation/README.md

    ![whatsapp image 2018-11-19 at 1 35 15 pm 1](https://user-images.githubusercontent.com/43181567/48727577-a956e700-ec00-11e8-939c-4a5b10ac2c11.jpeg)

 ### Step-5
    Now the next step is the enclosure.
 It simply means to protect the working piece of your hardware get enclosed in a secure case to protect the unit from external damages.
 So to do that, you need to design an acrylic case for the <a href="https://user-images.githubusercontent.com/43181567/48285231-f46a4080-e42f-11e8-9b14-ac0aec60a713.png">Raspberry Pi</a> which encloses the <a href="https://user-images.githubusercontent.com/43181567/48284781-778a9700-e42e-11e8-9d20-d70dc913a38f.jpg">sensor</a> attched to the PCB.
 To design the case, you can use <a href="https://www.coreldraw.com/en/">CorelDraw</a> software.

+   Here for this unit there are 6 faces and each faces are designed separately with relative measurements taken for locks that holds the unit as an whole.

    This is the link to download the <a href="https://www.coreldraw.com/en/">CorelDraw</a> codes for the below design. https://github.com/HumberCampusNavigator/HumberCampusNavigation/blob/HumberCampusNavigator-CoralDraw/Pi2CaseX6.cdr

 #### The design of the case using <a href="https://www.coreldraw.com/en/">CorelDraw</a> software
 ![whatsapp image 2018-11-20 at 5 41 26 pm 1](https://user-images.githubusercontent.com/43181567/48807494-ac7ad180-eceb-11e8-9a7a-947465b7f728.jpeg)
 #### Images of the Hardware Unit built